 Our use of foreign sources for the supply of certain of our products exposes us to risks associated with overseas sourcing.
-These risks are related to government regulation, volatile ocean freight costs, delays in shipments, extended lead time in ordering and, more recently, disruptions in supply due to plant shut-downs and shipping delays resulting from surges in COVID infections in other parts of the world.
+These risks are related to government regulation, volatile ocean freight costs, delays in shipments, extended lead time in ordering.
 Governments in the foreign countries where we source our products may change their laws, regulations and policies, including those related to tariffs and trade barriers, investments, taxation and exchange controls which could make it more difficult to service our customers resulting in an adverse effect on our earnings.